Accessibilty UG buildings

 Physical accessibility is about the extent to which a space, building, or public facility is accessible and usable by people with various disabilities.
 These include people with motor, visual, hearing, or cognitive disabilities.

 We have listed the accessibility and facilities of all its buildings.
 You can view photos of each building that show what facilities are available.
+Click the blue button at the top of the page to go to the overview.

 Finding your way

 Not only should the building itself be accessible, but you should also be able to find your way around easily.
-In 2023, the RUG has therefore developed accessible signage in cooperation with experience experts.
+In 2023, the UG has therefore developed accessible signage in cooperation with experience experts.
 This will first be rolled out in a few new buildings (Röling Building and Feringa Building) and gradually in existing buildings.
 Accessible signage should include a readable font with sans serif, larger letters, with good color contrast and clear references and pictograms.